afpineda/NuS-NimBLE-Serial/README.md

 - Create a single instance of your derived class and pass it to `NuATCommands.setATCallbacks()`.
 - Call `NuATCommands.start()`

-Never found an "official" specification for AT commands.
 Implementation is based in these sources:

 - [Espressif's AT command set](https://docs.espressif.com/projects/esp-at/en/release-v2.2.0.0_esp8266/AT_Command_Set/index.html)
 - [An Introduction to AT Commands](https://www.twilio.com/docs/iot/supersim/introduction-to-modem-at-commands)
 - [GSM AT Commands Tutorial](https://microcontrollerslab.com/at-commands-tutorial/#Response_of_AT_commands)
 - [General Syntax of Extended AT Commands](https://www.developershome.com/sms/atCommandsIntro2.asp)

+Current implementation only accepts ASCII/ANSI character encoding.
 As a bonus, you may use class `NuATCommandParser` to implement an AT command processor that takes data from other sources.

 ### Custom shell commands